Polyester: Is It Stretchy?

 It is for this very reason that you will have a lot of unanswered questions about polyester, but after reading all the information that we have compiled, you should feel a lot more confident with your buying choices.

-Polyester: What Exactly Is It?
+What Is Polyester?

 Polyester is completely man-made, and this is a kind of fabric that can be both soft and pretty stretchy – which is the opposite to what the majority of people assume to be true.